The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: Analysis of the orbit configurations

-Before closing this section, one can also examine the special case where $\bar{q}=0$ (the equatorial circular orbit for the uncharged test particle).
-For this special case, the energy of the test particle can be analytically calculated to yield
+It would also be of great interest to examine the circular orbits for an uncharged test particle ($\bar{q}=0$).
+Then by solving equations (\ref{circular_3}) and (\ref{circular_4}) for an uncharged particle, one can analytically obtain the energy of the test particle as

 where $r_c$ should obey the relation

 as well.
 Here, we define

 and